-You can treat amounts you paid during 2007 for qualified mortgage insurance as home mortgage interest.
-The insurance must be in connection with home acquisition debt, the insurance contract must have been issued after 2006, and you must have paid the premiums before 2008 for coverage in effect during 2007.
+You can treat amounts you paid during 2011 for qualified mortgage insurance as home mortgage interest.
+The insurance must be in connection with home acquisition debt, and the insurance contract must have been issued after 2006.

 Qualified mortgage insurance.
 Qualified mortgage insurance is mortgage insurance provided by the Department of Veterans Affairs, the Federal Housing Administration, or the Rural Housing Service, and private mortgage insurance (as defined in section 2 of the Homeowners Protection Act of 1998 as in effect on December 20, 2006).